ckruczek/texpack/README.md

-texpack - A latex package manager for linux
+texpack - A latex package manager for arch linux
 =======

-By Christopher Kruczek and Christopher Zell
+### Summary

-texpack is a latex package manager for linux.
-You can install, upgrade and remove packages that are provided by [CTAN](http://www.ctan.org)
+texpack is a latex package manager for arch linux.
+The main goal of texpack is to provide a common interface for installing, upgrading and removing tex-live packages. texpack supports the official sources of [CTAN](http://www.ctan.org).

 ## Philosophy

 texpack is a tool designed by the rules of the KISS-Principle like the ArchLinux operating system.
-It just installs, upgrades or removes the packages you want to.
+Functionality provided by texpack is simmiliar to the one of pacman - the arch linux package manager.